OpenBSD 7.4, Raspberry Pi 3 model B+ Install Guide

 boot> boot sd1a:/bsd

-You can also use commands like
+You can use commands like

 boot> ls sd0a:/